FXN First Trust Energy AlphaDEX Fund

 Valuation

-Multiple analysis puts the portfolio at trailing P/E of 17.96, forward P/E of 13.78, PEG of 3.89.
-Trailing and forward multiples are nearly identical, indicating the market is pricing the portfolio on a relatively static earnings assumption.
-Growth-adjusted, the portfolio is priced at a premium — a level that demands consistent execution and limits the potential for multiple expansion from here.
-The aggregate current ratio of 1.20 reflects tighter near-term liquidity — a factor worth monitoring if macro conditions tighten.
+Multiple analysis puts the portfolio at trailing P/E of 16.59, forward P/E of 11.03, PEG of 1.25.
+Trailing P/E sits modestly above forward P/E, a spread that is consistent with steady earnings progress and limited near-term re-rating potential.
+Growth-adjusted, the portfolio looks reasonably valued — the PEG ratio implies the market is not extrapolating the growth narrative aggressively.
+The aggregate current ratio of 1.25 reflects tighter near-term liquidity — a factor worth monitoring if macro conditions tighten.
 The combined valuation and liquidity profile points to a portfolio where current prices embed meaningful growth expectations, and where delivery against those expectations will drive the return outcome.

 Margins & Cash Generation